XufengWangofCAS/NCOMMS-Codes/README.md

 ###########################################################################

-Any problems in installation of the codes, please contact Xufeng Wang(wangxufeng@lzb.ac.cn)
+Any problems in installation of the codes, please contact Xufeng Wang(wangxufeng@lzb.ac.cn).